Katania91/kt-deliveries/README.md

     }
 }
 ```
 ## 🔧 Commands and Interactions

-- **Interact with Michael**: Start and end the delivery job by interacting with Michael.
+- Interact with Michael: Start and end the delivery job by interacting with Michael.
-- **Take Package**: Collect packages from the van by interacting with it.
+- Take Package: Collect packages from the van by interacting with it.
-- **Deliver Package**: Deliver packages to specified locations by interacting with NPCs.
+- Deliver Package: Deliver packages to specified locations by interacting with NPCs.
-- **Return GPS**: After completing deliveries, a GPS route guides the player back to Michael.
+- Return GPS: After completing deliveries, a GPS route guides the player back to Michael for deposit return.

 ## 📜 License